RMerl/asuswrt-merlin/README-merlin.txt

 - post-mount:  Just after a partition is mounted
 - unmount: Just before unmounting a partition.
 This is a blocking script, so be careful with it.
 The mount point is passed as an argument to the script.
+- dhcpc-event: Called whenever a DHCP event occurs on the WAN interface.
+               The type of event (bound, release, etc...) is passed as an argument.

 Don't forget to set them as executable: